 We – AGBU Hye Geen – are absolutely committed to building well anchored and healthy women and families in Armenia.
 Many pregnant women in Armenia, especially outside the capital of Yerevan, do not have access to social services that are typically set up by modern and solvent governments.
 Moreover, without educated female role models and having limited knowledge on healthy behaviors, pregnant women can fall into depression and poor health.
-That is why AGBU Hye Geen has set up the AGBU Hye Geen Pregnant Women’s Centers (Center), a family development program, which now thrives in five Armenian cities – Yerevan, Yeghvard, Talin, Charentsavan, and Vanadzor.
+That is why AGBU Hye Geen has set up the AGBU Hye Geen Pregnant Women’s Centers (Center), a family development program, which now thrives in eight Armenian cities – Yerevan, Yeghvard, Talin, Charentsavan, Vanadzor, Stepanakert, Sevan and Etchmiadzin.

 How it Works